-Through guidance from teachers, students are provided the opportunities shown in Table 2, which shows five instructional levels of these instructional materials; level 0 and level 4 are new to this award period.
+Through guidance from teachers, students are provided the opportunities shown in Table 2, which shows five instructional levels of these instructional materials; (level 0 and level 4 are new to this award period).
 Masterclasses and e-Labs offer additional options at levels 3 and 4 with project maps offered as guidance for Masterclass implementations.
+By selecting activities from across available levels, teachers can develop a sequence of lessons or activities appropriate for their students and to help build student skills-sets by moving from simple to more complex.
+Teachers can also search for activities by a specific NGSS Practice or across all applicable practices.